Kingston Royal Naval Dockyard: Closures and reopenings

 Closed in 1835, the dockyard reopened in 1837 in response to the Rebellions of 1837.
 Vessels were hurriedly bought and armed and manned by sailors from the fleet.
-In the spring of 1838 Captain Williams Sandom, R.N., garrisoned his Royal Marines in the dockyard warehouse the Stone Frigate to the St. Lawrence pier in Navy Bay and rebought the Netley, one of the old hulks of 1812 which still lay on stocks in the dockyard.
+In the spring of 1838 Captain Williams Sandom, R.N., garrisoned his Royal Marines in the dockyard warehouse the Stone Frigate to St. Lawrence pier in Navy Bay and rebought Netley, one of the old hulks of 1812 which still lay on stocks in the dockyard.
 She was commissioned as HMS Niagara and served as their headquarters until she was paid off in January 1843.
 Sandom, who commanded fleets armed, two steamships, Queen Victoria and Cobourg.
 When Bill Johnson's "Hunter Patriots" invaded Canada below Prescott, Sandom carried the militia on his steam vessels to defeat the insurgents at the Battle of the Windmill.
 Steamships were hired to transport regulars and militia from Kingston at the Battle of the Windmill, near Prescott.
 Steam warships operated from the dockyard.
 Lieutenant Philip John Bainbrigge (1817–1881), a Royal Engineer posted to Canada from 1836 to 1842, painted "Fort Henry, Point Frederick and Tete du Pont Barracks, Kingston, from the old redoubt" (August 1841) showing the Naval Cottages, the hospital, Stone Frigate, Point Henry and Fort Henry in the distance.
 The flag flying from atop the Stone Frigate indicates Sandom's HQ.

-After 1838, the British government revived the naval establishment on the lakes and built the Minos (1840), a steam war-vessel, and the Cherokee (1841), a wooden paddle-wheel steam warship, which the US saw as a breach of the Rush-Bagot Agreement.
+After 1838, the British government revived the naval establishment on the lakes and built Minos (1840), a steam war-vessel, and Cherokee (1841), a wooden paddle-wheel steam warship, which the US saw as a breach of the Rush-Bagot Agreement.
 Niagara’s place was taken by the commissioning, on 3 April 1843, of a small iron steam warship which had been assembled in 1842.
 Although Sandom returned to England in 1843, other officers remained with the new steamships to patrol Lake Ontario.
 The dockyard was officially re-opened, in charge of a clerk David Taylor, on 3 April 1845–1850.
-Commander William N. Fowell, then serving on the Mohawk, assumed command of all naval vessels on the lakes and he took up his residence in the "Commodore's Cottage" on Point Frederick.
+Commander William N. Fowell, then serving on Mohawk, assumed command of all naval vessels on the lakes and he took up his residence in the "Commodore's Cottage" on Point Frederick.

 The Oregon boundary dispute of 1845 increased the need for naval preparations on the lakes.
 Vessels were hurriedly bought and armed and manned by sailors from the fleet.
 In 1846, Mohawk went to Lake Erie and Cherokee was commissioned for the first time.
 One of the towers, known as Fort Frederick, was built by Royal Engineers on Point Frederick near the old dockyard.
 By 1850, Cherokee was laid up, and Mohawk returned to harbour duty in Kingston.

 Lt.
 Commander Frederick Charles Herbert was the last naval officer to command on Point Frederick 1850–1853.
 On 21 June 1852 he was ordered by the Admiralty to pay off Mohawk, which was sold out of the service.
 Her captain, Lt.
 Commander Frederick Charles Herbert, returned to England once the dockyard closed in 1853.